FAQs for Summer 2021 Overnight Camp

 Last updated: August 10, 2021, at 5:00 p.m.
 PT

 Originally published: February 26, 2021, at 7:52 a.m.
 PT

 We plan to provide youth with an overnight experience at YMCA Camp Orkila and Camp Colman.
-In addition, at YMCA Camp Orkila we plan to offer day camp programs.
-BOLD & GOLD will be operating one and two-week frontcountry and backcountry trips.
+In addition, at Camp Orkila we plan to offer kayaking and day camp programs.

 We will adjust our programs and procedures and continue to prioritize the health of our participants, staff, and volunteers.
 We are working with our State and County Health Departments and the American Camping Association on policies and procedures to mitigate risk surrounding COVID-19.
 As these are constantly evolving policies and procedures, we will share more as we approach the summer.